TheRainbowPalace/plain-old-calculator/README.md

 ### Side Notes
-The project was only tested under Mac Os but should also run under Linux and Windows.
+- The project was only tested under Mac Os but should also run under Linux and Windows.
+- The mr and 2^nd button don't have any functionality yet maybe some is added in time

 ### License